-Roycemore will make every reasonable effort to complete the investigation of any reported bullying or cyberbullying incident within ten (10) school days.
+Roycemore will make every reasonable effort to complete the investigation of any reported bullying or cyberbullying incident in a timely manner, with ten (10) school days being considered the upper limit.
 The investigation will involve appropriate school support personnel and other staff persons with knowledge, experience, and training on bullying prevention, as deemed appropriate, in the investigation process.